dineshdb/aggregate/Readme.md

 ### Crawler
 It runs continuously or through cron jobs to pull the sitemap from each website configured.
 And then it compares their modified date with local cache and pulls new articles from each website.
 After pulling the articles, it tries to identify the category and then saves it to the database.
 This component is network heavy and long running.

+The crawler is supposed to be a set of microservices which operate on each data on many layers.
+The services can be for different data sources and transforming of data from one format to another or performing analysis on the pages/data.

+- Sources
+  - [x] Sitemap
+  - [ ] RSS
+  - [ ] Atom
+  - [ ] Full fetched Crawling
+- Processing
+  - [ ] Title Extraction of pages
+  - [ ] Category extraction
+  - [ ] Topic Extraction

 ## Getting started
 The docker-compose.yml is configured with **nginx** server, **php-fpm** module and **MySQL** server.
 You don't need to install anything besides docker and docker-compose.
 - Install ``docker`` and ``docker-compose``
 - Start ``docker`` daemon.
+- Initialize your run with `./init.sh`.
+You should run this everytime you make database changes.
 - Run ``docker-compose up`` and the services will start after downloading required app images.
 - Edit your code inside ``app-php`` and see live changes at [http://localhost:8080/](http://localhost:8080/)